 - 1. A person directed plan may be developed through either a formal or informal process with the person, and their family and friends (where the person chooses to have these people involved).
-The planning process will adhere to the agency's principles. - 2.
+The planning process will adhere to the agency's principles.
+The Association is required to ensure every person funded Developmental Services has a support plan.
+Some exceptions do apply. - 2.
 Any workers paid through the Association who are involved in the planning process will act only in a facilitative and supportive role to the person and/or their family and friends who will make all the planning decisions.
 The staff role includes providing information so the person can make informed decisions about the benefits and risks of their decisions. - 3.
 Where it is apparent that the person does not agree with their family and friends regarding the personal needs, goals and aspirations identified, the Association may have a role in mediating.
 The wishes of the person are primary. - 4.
 Various planning tools may be used to support people in the development of their person directed plan, which may include goals, preferences and needs.
 People may be supported to develop a Life Plan and/or Support Plan. - 5.
 In the development of the Life Plan and/or Support Plan, where appropriate, relevant risk assessments will be used to ensure the personal safety and security of person using services. - 6.
 The person will be supported to review their plan annually and update as needed.
 A record of the date of the original plan and all reviews will be kept. - 7.
 All employees are expected to have a good understanding of the underlying values of planning. - 8.
 The planning process is captured in the attached Guide to the Planning & Facilitation Process, which is considered to be part of this policy.